Activity: Averages Brain-Teaser

 • Sam scored 9 of 20 (45%)

-To be fair, we should really compare the averages when your and Sam's attempts at goal is roughly the same.
+To be fair, we should really compare the averages when both of you have had about the same number of attempts at goal.

 If Sam had attempted 100 shots this week, he may have scored 60 out of 100, and his two-week average would have been about 57%, better than you.